bobost2/ProjectW-Electron/README.md

 Also this repository previously existed as a private one in [Bitbucket](https://bitbucket.org/), but now I have moved it to GitHub.

 # Is it secure?
 This app is built with no security in mind.
-The authentication is litteraly the user id stored in the app localStorage.
+The authentication is literally the user id stored in the app localStorage.
 It's that poor, because the users currently have no password and it's build for home use.
 The chance of someone opening the DevTools on the tablet and modify the userId value is really low.